supercharge/docs/collections.md

 npm i @supercharge/collections
 ```

-Of course, you can use this collections package with every project other than Supercharge.
+You can use this collections package with every project even if it’s not build on Supercharge.
 Enjoy!

 ## Creating Collection